sage-home/sage-model/README.rst

     $ python3 allresults-local.py
     $ python3 allresults-history.py

-Starting line 13 in both, there is a section where you can modify the simulation and plotting options for your own needs.
+Near the top of both scripts, there is a "USER OPTIONS" section where you can modify the simulation and plotting details for your own needs.
-These scripts can be used as a template to read the hdf5 model output and to make your own custom figures.
+These scripts can be used as a template to read the hdf5 ``SAGE`` model output and to make your own custom figures.

 Plotting the output (sage-analysis package)